The higher education master's Class of 2025.

 Bio: Hi all!
 My name is Alexis Trojahn, and I am a first-generation college student who recently graduated from the University of Connecticut with a BA in Psychological Sciences and a BA in Speech, Language, and Hearing Sciences.
 I focus on working with individuals who identify as having a disability.

-During my undergraduate years, I was very active in many on-campus activities, holding many positions within different offices, including a 2x First Year Experience (FYE) mentor, an Academic Achievement Center (AAC) mentor, and a mentor coach.
+During my undergraduate years, I was very active in many on-campus activities, holding many positions within different offices, including a two-time First Year Experience (FYE) mentor, an Academic Achievement Center (AAC) mentor, and a mentor coach.
 I was also a full-time summer research assistant in Sumarga Suanda's Communication and Development Lab, president of the Psychology Club, and active member and social media manager for UConn's Psi Chi International Honor Society chapter.
-Additionally, I have worked for UConn's Undergraduate Admissions department for 2.5 years.
+Additionally, I have worked for UConn's Undergraduate Admissions department for two and a half years.

 Entry Term: Fall 2023